Dashboard / -

 The current price can be referenced with normal source attribution on the public surface.
 This is a handling status, not a claim that the market is correct.

-Ready does not mean the implied outcome will happen.
+Ready does not mean the implied outcome will happen or that the odds are validated.

 It means standard attribution is enough for ordinary reference use.